 Alabama Utility Bills and Energy Assistance & Efficiency Forward Grants

-Alabama energy assistance programs like Efficiency Forward Grants offers grants to low-income families in Alabama.
-The charity fund was created in 1992 and works with non-profits in the area of health and human services.
+Alabama energy assistance programs like Efficiency Forward Grants offer grants to low-income families in Alabama.
+The charity fund was created in 1992 and works with non-profits in health and human services.
 The goal is the savings on energy bills.
-These grants pay a portion of your energy bill, and also help lower your energy bills.
+These grants pay a portion of your energy bill and also help lower your energy bills.
 However, funding is limited to this incentive.
-Money for this program is limited.
+The money for this program is limited.
 If you need help or more information, contact Alabama Power.
 1 (800) 245-2244.